Zamiell/jud6s/README.md

 ## Version History

 * *1.10* - January 11th ,2016 - Added RatRacing's start room graphic.
+Changed the text on the character select screen for Judas.
 On the Dark Room mode, added graphics to help from players accidentally taking the Polaroid or going to the Cathedral.
 * *1.9* - January 11th, 2016 - Fixed the Gate boss room with no side entrances.
 Deleted the narrow Mega Maw room.
 * *1.8* - January 10th, 2016 - Made the installation script better; just edit line 4 if you don't have Afterbirth installed in the normal location.
 Added a separate installation script for Mac/Linux.
 Deleted the double troll bomb room in the Basement/Cellar.
 Deleted the narrow Fallen rooms on The Chest / Dark Room.
 Deleted the Triple Adversary room in the Dark Room.
 Deleted the narrow Forsaken room on the Dark Room.
 Deleted the narrow Teratoma rooms on the Dark Room.
 Fixed a Kamikaze Leech room in the Dark Room.
 Fixed the High Priestess card room in the Dark Room.
 * *1.7* - January 7th, 2016 - Added a helpful installer script and a shortcut to the Afterbirth resources directory.
 Added Uriel or Gabriel to every Angel Room on seeded mode.
 Deleted the double Forsaken room in the Chest.
 Changed the room in the Depths with the two Leapers and two Pokeys to be more reasonable.
 Fixed the bomb puzzle room in the Depths/Necropolis.
 Fixed the room in the Caves with the Hive that was spawning too close to the top entrance.
 Made a Hive room in the Caves symmetrical.